-The Board of Directors of the Company delegated to the Committee the responsibility of reviewing the Governance Guidelines and to report to the Board of Directors as to specific measures to be taken by the Company with respect thereto.
-In June 1998, a meeting of the Board of Directors was held to discuss the report of the Committee and adopt the necessary resolutions.
+The Corporate Governance Committee has the responsibility of reviewing the Governance Guidelines and to report to the Board of Directors as to specific measures to be taken by the Company with respect thereto.
+In early June 1999, a meeting of the Board of Directors was held to discuss the report of the Corporate Governance Committee and adopt the necessary resolutions.